68: The 4K Digital Display Bringing Next Generation Art To Traditional Living Rooms

 I’m always looking for new and exciting ways to interact with technology.
 I came across something recently called Klio.
 This interactive device and platform is designed to produce a revolutionary digital décor experience.
 This brings motion-rich digital art to life in the home or the office.
 Imagine filling your home, your office, or anywhere that usually just has a print from Ikea on the wall.
 Imagine getting rid of that old way of doing things and having digital art that changes depending on your mood or even time of day.
 I’ve invited Paul Golding from Klio onto the show tonight.

-Can you tell us a little more about yourself and your role at Klio?
+go Can you tell us a little more about yourself and your role at Klio?

 I’m chief scientist and one of the inventors of Klio.
 I’m a technologist at heart but a lot of the work I’ve done has been working with artists in trying to redefine what digital art means for a device like Klio.

-For anyone listening who is new to the concept can you explain what Klio is and what service it brings to the table?
+source site For anyone listening who is new to the concept can you explain what Klio is and what service it brings to the table?

 Klio is a device you hang on your wall.
 It’s intended to be hung as one might hang a piece of art, except that it’s a digital display and it displays art that’s been designed to be shown on digital display.
 It’s not just taking art and digitizing it.
 Most of the art is designed for digital.

-Can you explain how this differs from digital photo frame for example?
+go to site Can you explain how this differs from digital photo frame for example?